New York State Law

 categories of New York city special patrolmen shall have such powers

-whether or not they are acting pursuant to their special duties: campus
+whether or not they are acting pursuant to their special duties: school

-officers employed by the board of education of the city of New York;
+safety officers employed by the board of education of the city of New

-parking control specialists, taxi and limousine inspectors, urban park
+York; parking control specialists, taxi and limousine inspectors, urban

-rangers and evidence and property control specialists employed by the
+park rangers and evidence and property control specialists employed by

 aforementioned categories of New York city special patrolmen, where such